Starting on your path of self-branding begins with your Name. Yeah, you heard me, your name!

-Okay so sometimes it’s not a simple as taking the exact name your where given at birth and branding it.
+Sometimes it’s not as simple as taking the exact name your where given at birth and branding it.

 Personal brand name challenges

 Having the same name as someone famous The Hollywood actor – Albert Brooks was actually born Albert Lawrence Einstein.
-He had his last name changed to avoid confusion with the Albert Einstein that the whole world already knows about.
+He had his last name changed to avoid confusion with “the Albert Einstein” you know, the one that everyone is heard of.

 Having the same name as someone who’s infamous – As Steven Moody wrote to Penelope Trunk, “I am trying to get to the top of Google searches for my name, but competing with a Death Row inmate in TX and a con artist in Utah is proving difficult.”